statebacked/docs/docs/limits.md

   context to exceed that size will fail.
 The state of the machine instance will be as though the failing event never occurred.
 Because of our [consistency guarantees](./consistency-guarantees), no observable actions or services that would have been run due to the failed transition will run.
-- The size of the Javascript bundle for a machine version or migration cannot exceed 1mb (1,000,000 bytes).
+- The size of the Javascript bundle (after minification and gzip) for a machine version or migration cannot exceed 1mb (1,000,000 bytes).
+The size of the Javascript bundle after unzipping cannot exceed 10mb (10,000,000 bytes).
 - State Backed does not currently support long-lived child services.
   Any spawned services live only as long as the processing of the current event, which is limited to at most 10 seconds.